komodoooo/Arb-tool/README.md

 # Dependencies:

 - The ruby programming language
-- The gems 'http', 'sniffer' 'mechanize', 'open-uri' (and socket system gem)
+- The gems 'http', 'sniffer' 'mechanize', 'open-uri' (and socket & net-http system gems)
 - The framework nokogiri is already integrated into sniffer & mechanize gems

 Only avaible on Linux, |Tested on a linux subsystem.|